 Mr. Nemanich also handles various labor matters, including unfair labor practices, grievances and collective bargaining.
 He has negotiated contracts with the Illinois Education Association, Illinois Federation of Teachers, Fireman & Oilers Union, the American Federation of State, County and Municipal Employees and Service Employees International Union.

-Mr. Nemanich is a registered lobbyist, representing clientele before both the state legislature and the United States Congress.
+Mr. Nemanich is a registered lobbyist, representing clientele before both the state legislature and the U.S. Congress.

 He represents homeowners associations, handles matters involving real estate taxation (an area in which he is a recognized expert), and also counsels individual clients in estate planning matters.